 We encourage you to theorize and empirically incorporate an age and/or life course component into your social, economic, and/or demographic research.
 The AddAge Initiative through the Life Course Center on the Demography and Economics of Aging is just that.
-We aim to provide support, to qualified applicants, funds for a 50% time summer research assistant and conference travel to present your research findings at the Gerontological Society of America or the Population Association of America meetings.
+We aim to provide support, to qualified applicants, funds for a 50% time summer research assistant and conference travel (up to $1500) to present your research findings at the Gerontological Society of America or the Population Association of America meetings.

 - Faculty and research scientists with ongoing projects that could but do not currently have a later life course or aging framing